mustaffa-hussain/GAN_MLP/README.md

 The name very much explains it up.
 GANs are a class of generative models.
 GANs were introduced to the world by Ian J. Goodfellow and group of researchers at university of Montreal in 2014.
 Their paper titled 'Generative Adversarial Nets' - https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf is seen as one of the millenial papers in deep learing.

 <img src="diagram.jpg" alt="diagram" height="350" width="600">
+This is the general outline of a GAN Architecture.